 - A blood test to check that the kidneys are working properly.

 - You may also have other blood tests to check the level of certain chemicals that may cause kidney stones if the level is high.
 Examples include calcium and uric acid.

 - Urine tests to check for infection and for certain crystals.

-If you have symptoms that suggest a kidney stone, special X-rays or scans of the kidneys and the tubes (the ureters) draining urine from the kidneys may be done.
+If you have kidney stone symptoms, special X-rays or scans of the kidneys and the tubes (the ureters) draining urine from the kidneys may be done.
 These tests may start with an X-ray and ultrasound scan.
 A CT scan may also be needed.
 These tests are used to detect a stone, to find out exactly where it is and to check that a stone is not blocking the flow of urine.

 What can be done to rule out or confirm an underlying cause?

 Kidney stones are common and they are not caused by any known underlying disease for most people.
 However, some tests may be recommended to rule out an underlying problem.
 In particular, tests are more likely to be advised if:

 - You have symptoms of an underlying condition.

 - You have a family history of a particular condition.